Where are the Technical Analysts' Yachts?

-If you want to avoid market downturns, one thing that you can do is monitor the economy.
+To avoid market downturns, one thing you can do is monitor the economy.
 The stock market is like the weather, you never know what it will do on any particular day, but there is a pattern, a trend.
-The market does go up for a considerable amount of time, but it does not go up forever.
+The market does trend upward most of the time, but it does not go up forever.
 One way that you can forecast a market downturn is to observe how the economy is doing and the level of debt held by consumers and businesses.
 If the economy shows signs of faltering, then that would be a good time to get out of the stock market.
 Indeed, the Federal Reserve often raises interest rates to cool an overheated economy, so when it does, what you can do is take your money and buy long-term Treasuries.
 You will earn interest virtually without any credit default risk.
 Hold the Treasuries until the market declines.
 Because when the economy tanks, then the Federal Reserve lowers interest rates to stimulate the economy.
 But lower interest rates cause bond prices to rise, because the interest rate is inversely proportional to the bond price.
 So you make money not only from the interest, but you can earn money from capital gains by selling the Treasuries after the Fed has lowered interest rates to its lowest point.